-Our Compensation Committee considered the following factors regarding the Discretionary Achievement of the Named Executive Officers.
-With regard to Mr. Duncan, the Compensation Committee took into account his leadership during 2015, closing the Wireless Acquisition, performance in developing a strategic plan for key components of our business, diversification and succession planning.
-With regard to Mr. Pounds, the Compensation Committee considered his leadership in regards to risk management, debt refinancing and closing the Wireless Acquisition, financial planning and management, and financial reporting.
+2 Our Compensation Committee considered the following factors regarding the Discretionary Achievement of the Named Executive Officers.
+With regard to Mr. Duncan, the Compensation Committee took into account his leadership during 2016, performance in developing a strategic plan for key components of our business, diversification and succession planning.
+With regard to Mr. Pounds, the Compensation Committee considered his leadership in regards to risk management, debt refinancing, succession planning, and management, and financial reporting.
 With regard to Mr. Chapados, the Compensation Committee considered, among other things, his leadership, his operating of the Wireline segment, his strategic and financial planning, and risk management.
-With regard to Mr. Hughes, the Compensation Committee took into account his leadership of the Wireless Acquisition, succession planning and the operations of our wireless strategy.
-With regard to Mr. Landes, the Compensation Committee considered his leadership of the substantial growth in consumer subscribers and revenue, his leadership in integrating the former ACS subscribers, succession planning, and his efforts meeting core corporate goals.
+With regard to Mr. Landes, the Compensation Committee considered his leadership in succession planning, financial management and reporting, and his efforts meeting core corporate goals.

-2016 Incentive Compensation Targets.
-Based on discussions with our CEO, management and the practices of other companies, our Compensation Committee approved the following incentive compensation targets for our Named Executive Officers for 2016:
+2017 Incentive Compensation Targets.
+Based on discussions with our CEO, management and the practices of other companies, our Compensation Committee approved the following incentive compensation targets for our Named Executive Officers for 2017:

-Name Adjusted EBITDA and Capex Goal (\$) Discretionary (\$) Total 2016 Incentive Compensation Plan Target (\$)

-Ronald A. Duncan 295,000 1,180,000 1,475,000

-Peter J. Pounds 91,000 364,000 455,000

-Gregory F. Chapados 225,000 900,000 1,125,000
+Name Adjusted EBITDA (\$) Discretionary (\$) Total 2017 Incentive Compensation Plan Target (\$) Ronald A. Duncan 1 434,131 1,736,526 2,170,657 Peter J. Pounds 2 102,375 352,625 455,000 Martin E. Cary 97,500 552,500 650,000 Gregory F. Chapados 2 270,619 932,131 1,202,750 Paul E. Landes 79,500 450,500 530,000

-G. Wilson Hughes 93,333 373,334 466,667

-Paul E. Landes 70,000 330,000 400,000

-Mr. Duncan's incentive compensation target is calculated by multiplying the sum of his base salary, director cash compensation, estimated value of the stock grant for service as a director, and incentive compensation ("Total Compensation") by the percentage increase in Adjusted EBITDA from Adjusted EBITDA in 2013 and adding that to his target incentive compensation.
-Therefore, the exact amount of Mr. Duncan's 2016 Incentive Compensation Plan Target will not be known until the completion of fiscal year 2016.
+1 Mr. Duncan's incentive compensation target is calculated by multiplying the sum of his base salary, director cash compensation, estimated value of the stock grant for service as a director, and incentive compensation ("Total Compensation") by the percentage increase in Adjusted EBITDA from Adjusted EBITDA in 2013 and adding that to his target incentive compensation.
+Therefore, the exact amount of Mr. Duncan's 2016 Incentive Compensation Plan Target will not be known until the completion of fiscal year 2017.